Ilocos Philippines Travel Guide

 Checking weather forecasts before daily outings is wise.

-Cobbled roads and natural trails can challenge mobility, requiring comfortable footwear.
+Cobbled roads and natural trails may challenge mobility, requiring easy-to-wear shoes.

 Generally safe tourist areas; basic precautions against petty crime are sufficient.